Social Justice Organizations That Are Working for Positive Change

 You can make your donation to the ACLU here.

-The Montgomery, Alabama, nonprofit organization Southern Poverty Law Center, or SPLC, is a legal advocacy group dedicated to fighting hate and bigotry while seeking justice for vulnerable members of society.
+The Montgomery, Alabama, nonprofit organization Southern Poverty Law Center, or SPLC, is a legal advocacy group dedicated to fighting hate and bigotry while seeking justice for vulnerable s of society.
 They do so by utilizing litigation, education, and other forms of advocacy in hopes of a day when equal justice and opportunity is achieved.

 The Southern Poverty Law Center monitors and exposes hate groups and extremists, helps educators and schools teach about tolerance and diversity to children, and takes on legal cases to get justice for those who are powerless, exploited, and discriminated against.
 The SPLC has been involved in many landmark cases throughout their nearly 50 years of work, helping to make lasting, systemic change.